IBM/maximo-labs/MkDocs/monitor_live_demo_asset/docs/create_devices.md

 | OSC         | Oscillator related metrics from the Pi  |
 | ENV         | Environmental metrics from the SenseHAT |

-You need to create three device types (CPU, OSC and ENV) with the related metrics (as we already know what they are) and then later a device of each device type.
-The credentials for the three devices will be used in the next exercise when configuring the RPE Node-RED script to work in your environment.
+You need to create three device types (CPU, OSC and ENV) with the related metrics (as we already know what they are) and then later a device of each device type.</br>
+The credentials for the three devices will be used when configuring the RPE Node-RED script to work in your environment (in exercise [3.
+Convert Pi to RPE](convert_pi.md)).

 ## 1. Login